How to make espresso at home

 Get creative with milky espresso drinks

 You’ve learnt how to make espresso at home.
 Now it’s time to get adventurous with a whole new world of coffee creations – cappuccinos, macchiatos, frappes and more.
-Our espresso machine has a built- in steam wand to give your chosen milk a rich, velvety warmth.
+A semi automatic espresso machine has a steam wand to give your chosen milk a rich, velvety warmth.
+Dip it right in to create a rolling motion and produce steamed (heated) milk, or place it at the surface to whoosh up some milk foam.
+It’s best to start with nice, cold milk and a cold jug as that produces tiny bubbles for better foam.

 Victoria Woodward